 Near the Plaza and Canyon Road is one of the Southwest's best small hotels.
 Alameda means \"tree-lined lane,\" and this one perfectly complements the inn's location by the gurgling Santa Fe River.
-The adobe architecture and enclosed courtyards strewn with climbing rose vines combine a relaxed New Mexico country atmosphere with the luxury and amenities of a top-notch hotel, from afternoon wine and cheese to free local and toll-free calls to triple-sheeted beds with luxurious Egyptian cotton bedding.
-Rooms have a Southwestern color scheme, handmade armoires and headboards, and ceramic lamps and tiles—many have patios and kiva fireplaces.
+The adobe architecture and enclosed courtyards strewn with climbing rose vines combine a relaxed New Mexico country atmosphere with the luxury and amenities of a top-notch hotel, from afternoon wine and cheese to free local and toll-free calls.
+Many employees have worked here for years, and the dedication shows in the outstanding, friendly service.

 The inn offers some great package deals that can include anything from tickets to Meow Wolf to passes good for admission to local museums.

 Rooms are set among several small adobe buildings connected by landscaped paths and have a Southwestern color scheme, handmade armoires and headboards, triple-sheeted beds with luxurious Italian cotton bedding, coffeemakers with organic beans, and ceramic lamps and tiles—many have patios and kiva fireplaces.
 Suites have large sitting rooms with leather sofas or loveseats, and the majority have private outdoor entrances.

 With pleasant, soft lighting and modern tilework, the bathrooms at Inn on the Alameda carry out the property's casually upscale vibe.
 They're not overly fancy, but some of the suites do have deep soaking tubs.